tmds/Tmds.Ssh/README.md

 # Tmds.Ssh

-The `Tmds.Ssh` library provides a managed .NET SSH client implementation.
+The `Tmds.Ssh` is a modern, managed .NET SSH client implementation for .NET 6+.

-It has an async [API](#api) and leverages the modern .NET primitives, like `Span`, to minimize allocations.

-The library supports OpenSSH file formats for private keys, known hosts and config.

-The library is available for modern .NET (Core) versions.

-The supported algorithms enable securely connecting to a broad set of SSH servers.
-See [Algorithms](#algorithms).

-The library supports logging through `Microsoft.Extensions.Logging`.
-See [Logging](#logging).

 ## Getting Started